Starknet-Recovery-Service/.github/profile/README.md

 Users can get started with SRS by interacting with the frontend application deployed at PLACEHOLDER.

 Developers can build on top of our existing smart contracts or extend them to other Layer 1 blockchains.
-The project files for SRS include three repos:
+The project files for SRS currently include three repos:

 - [`recovery`](https://github.com/StorageProof-Recovery/recovery), which contains the core smart contract logic for consuming Storage Proofs and handling L1 <> L2 messaging.
 - [`recovery-front-end`](https://github.com/StorageProof-Recovery/recovery-front-end), a frontend application for interacting with the deployed smart contracts (using either Argent or Braavos)